day8/re-frame/README.md

 And for the love of all that is good, please watch this lovely simple [StrangeLoop presentation ](https://www.youtube.com/watch?v=fU9hR3kiOK0) (40 mins).
 Watch what happens when you re-imagine a database as a stream!!
+Think about that: shared mutable state (the root of all evil), re-imagined as a stream!!

-Forget Turtles, re-frame tries to be `Materialised Views` all the way down.
-Derived Data everywhere, flowing.
+re-frame tries to be `Derived Data everywhere, flowing`.
+Or perhaps, "Derived Data All The Way Down".

 ## Explaining re-frame